Make your own Minox film

 Insert the cartridge into the Minox storage box and close it.
 You will need to center the spool with a rod so that the cover can be fitted:

-The cartridge is now fully loaded and should be placed in the film box immediately to protect it from light:
+The cartridge is now fully loaded and should be placed in the film box immediately to protect it against bright light:

 Conclusion